top of page

 We ask God to give us ‘our daily bread’; but here we can step up too.
 In the spatiotemporal realm we can function as God’s agents by giving ‘bread’ to those in need.
 Likewise, when we “forgive those who trespass against us," we also do the work of God (mercy).

 Finally, “Lead us not into temptation” refers to the level of care God has for each of us and that we in turn must have for one another.
-We all have a duty to protect others.
-Each of us is a ‘keeper’ of our ‘siblings’ and by siblings we mean all our neighbors as defined by Jesus in the Parable of the Good Samaritan.
+We have a duty of care, a duty to protect others.
+Each of us is ‘our sibling’s keeper’… and ‘our neighbor’s keeper’ as well.

+“And who is my neighbor?” a student of the law asks Jesus.
+His answer is the Parable of the Good Samaritan.
 Does it take a village to raise a child?
 Heck no, it takes a cosmos!

 “But deliver us from evil.
 Amen!”